ChevalierLouis/vxi11-gpio-device/README.md

-On another machine (or the same) you can put the code of the graphical interface GUI.py but you can also run it on a web browser,mark the ip_address_of_the_raspberry_pi:8000
+On another machine (or the same) you can put the code of the graphical interface GUI.py, but you can also run it on a web browser, mark the ip_address_of_the_raspberry_pi:8000

 To know your IP address open a terminal and write this command
     $ hostname -I

 With the GUI you need to change the ip address in the code or in the entry text bar on the top left

  With vxi11 https://pypi.org/project/python-vxi11/ module, the graphics part is managed with tkinter.

  To run this project you have to put on the Raspberry: